The Children of Huang Shi: Plot

 Fleeing from the Nationalists who want to conscript the boys into their army to fight the Japanese, they make a three-month journey across the snow-bound Liu Pan Shan mountains to safety on the edge of the Mongolian desert, the first 900 km on foot.
 To their relief, for the last part of the journey they are supplied with four trucks.

 At the destination they are supplied with a building that they turn into a new orphanage.
-In 1945 Hogg dies of tetanus.
+In 1945, Hogg dies of tetanus.
 This was foreshadowed by Lee, when she had described the horrors of the disease to him earlier.

-The film features the Rape of Nanking and the Japanese "kill all, burn all, loot all" practices, and ends with a few brief interview snippets with some of the surviving orphans.
+The film ends with a few brief interview snippets with some of the surviving orphans.

 Cast

 Critical reception

 The film received mixed reviews from Western critics.
-The review aggregator Rotten Tomatoes reported that 31% of critics gave the film positive reviews, based on 71 reviews.
 Metacritic reported the film had an average score of 49 out of 100, based on 22 reviews.
 The New York Times gave the film an overall positive review, praising the acting and its "realistic depiction of war-ravaged China".

 The film has been criticized for ignoring the role of Rewi Alley, a Communist New Zealander celebrated in China's revolution.
 Conversion of the nurse played by Radha Mitchell from a New Zealander (Kathleen Hall, associated with Alley) to an American also received negative attention.
-The omission of Alley in particular has been called a blatant misrepresentation by at least one critic.
+The omission of Alley in particular has been called a blatant misrepresentation by Paul Byrnes of The Sydney Morning Herald.